-Monitor usage with system tables
+Monitor account activity with system tables

 This article explains the concept of system tables in Databricks and highlights resources you can use to get the most out of your system tables data.